hyper63/workshop-app/stories.md

 1. User navigates to `/`
 1. Website displays 'google-like' search textbox and search icon.
 1. User enters movie search criteria and selects 'enter' or clicks search icon.
-1. Website returns movie search results as a list underneath search textbox.
+1. As the user types, the website returns movie search results as a list underneath search textbox.

 ### Actionable Next Steps